 Potentially having an STI can be scary.
 Since emergency rooms are for life-threatening situations, know which situations need urgent care and which ones can wait for an appointment.
 So when should you go to the emergency room for an STI?
 Read on.

 Is an STI an emergency situation?

-For the most part, visits to address STDs can wait for an appointment with a primary care physician or OB/Gyn.
+For the most part, visits to address STIs can wait for an appointment with a primary care physician or OB/Gyn.
 You will save a great deal of time and money.

 When can I go to the ER for an STI?

-STDs will have serious long-term consequences that become life-threatening crises if they are untreated.
+Some STIs have serious long-term consequences that can become life-threatening if they are untreated.
 HIV is a good example of this, where if left untreated the immune system will be weakened.

 Here are some symptoms that need to be seen urgently:

 - Chest pain